This app has been possible through the friendly support of our sponsors.

 No personal data will be transmitted to the sponsors.

-The Austrian Pollen Information Service (www.pollenwarndienst.at) of the Medical University of Vienna provides a pollen forecast for the next three days in your region in co-operation with local and international institutions.
+The Austrian Pollen Information Service (www.pollenwarndienst.at) at the Medical University of Vienna provides a pollen forecast for the next three days in your region in co-operation with local and international institutions.

-The service includes more than pollen information (regional variable availability): The personalized pollen information, displayed as personal load, takes your pollen diary entries into account and calculates your personal level of burdening.
-Allergic symptoms can be documented and compared with the pollination in the pollen diary.
-The risk questionnaire calculates the probability of a potential allergy.
-Personal load, Pollen News, Pollen-Countdown notifications and a reminder for a doctor´s visit are at your disposal.
-The encyclopedia of allergenic plants complements the knowledge of allergy.
+The service includes more than just pollen information (availability varies by region): The personalised pollen information, displayed as personal load, takes your pollen diary entries into account and calculates your personal burden level.
+Allergic symptoms can be documented and compared with the pollen count in your pollen diary.
+Personal load, Pollen News, Pollen-Countdown notifications and a reminder for a doctor´s visit are at your disposal (limited availability).
+The encyclopedia of allergenic plants is available to answer you questions about allergy.

-- Germany: Foundation German Pollen Information Service, Deutscher Wetterdienst and the Finnish Meteorological Institute
+- Germany: German Foundation Pollen Information Service, German Weather Service and the Finnish Meteorological Institute

 - Switzerland: MeteoSwiss and the Finnish Meteorological Institute